IRCS-analysis-mini-courses/reproducible-research/SYLLABUS.md

 ## Hour 2: Report generation with [RMarkdown](http://rmarkdown.rstudio.com/), [Sweave](http://www.statistik.lmu.de/~leisch/Sweave/) and [knitr](http://yihui.name/knitr/)

-# Day 4: Advanced analysis
+# Day 4: Environments and Additional tools

+## Hour 1:
+- Using `conda` as an environment manager for `python` and more
+- Creating, modifying, and sharing `conda` environments
+- Using `Packrat` as an environment manager for `R`
+- Creating, modifying, and sharing `Packrat` projects

-## Hour 1: Computer Algebra Systems (CAS)
+## Hour 2: Computer Algebra Systems (CAS)
 - Introduction to `SymPy`
-- Notekeeping (symbolic manipulation in general)
-- Algebra
-- Linear algebra
-- Calculus
+- Symbolic manipulation: algebra, linear algebra, calculus
 - Dynamical systems

-## Hour 2: Curve-fitting
-- Optimization and loss functions
-- Regression as curve-fitting
+- Curve-fitting
-- Specifying your own function